 We were in for a big surprise soon after we got married 9 years ago.
 We thought that once we were married, we’d have all the time in the world to hang out and just be together…..or at least it would feel that way since we’d be with each other way more than when we were dating!
 And while there were occasional moments when that felt true, the reality was that most of the time we ended up feeling frustrated because it was just so hard to actually get quality time together!

-Between our jobs, remodeling our fixer-upper home, housework, church functions, extended family activities, evenings out with friends, and just personal down time, before we knew it a week would fly by and we would end up feeling like we didn’t really have much time to truly connect.
+Between our jobs, remodeling our fixer-upper home, housework, church functions, extended family activities, evenings out with friends, and just personal downtime, before we knew it a week would fly by and we would end up feeling like we didn’t really have much time to truly connect.

 After several months of feeling frustrated, we finally sat down to come up with a solution.
 We knew that unless we were intentional about solving this problem, it would only get worse as we started a family and had even more things demanding our time!
 And I have to say that the solution we came up with has been one of the best decisions that we’ve ever made for our family!
 And the great thing is, anyone can make it work for their life and their family!

-A Simple Solution to Creating Family Time
+A Simple Solution for Creating Family Time

 What was our solution?
 We simply chose to set aside one evening a week and make it “our” night.
-At first we dubbed it “Date Night”, but after we started having children, it didn’t feel like much of a date anymore, so we changed the name to “Family Night” instead.
+At first, we dubbed it “Date Night”, but after we started having children, it didn’t feel like much of a date anymore, 🙂 so we changed the name to “Family Night” instead.

-What exactly does Family Night look like?
+What exactly does family night look like?

-1. We plan our schedules around Family Night.
+1. We Plan Our Schedules around Family Night

-This simply means that Family Night is already “booked” on our calendar and so if someone wants to do something with us on a Tuesday evening, we’ll say no. Obviously, there have been occasional times were we’ve made exceptions and switched our Family Night to another evening.
-But as a general rule we are slow to do that because once we start changing it too much, it’s too easy to keep fudging and then soon we struggle to have a Family Night at all!
+This simply means that Family Night is already “booked” on our calendar and so if someone wants to do something with us on a Tuesday evening, we’ll say no. Obviously, there have been occasional times when we’ve made exceptions and switched our Family Night to another evening.
+But as a general rule, we are slow to do that because once we start changing it too much, it’s too easy to keep fudging and then soon we struggle to have a Family Night at all!

 We’ve found that it works best for us to stick with having Family Night the same evening each week.
 It makes it easy to remember when it is and also helps us be more consistent with making it happen.